iamsumitsharma/todolist/README.md

 Install dependencies and run with:

-npm
-npm install
+npm install\
-npm start
+npm start\
-Session storage is used to store List
+Session storage is used to store List\